CharlonTank/next-occurrence-across-workspace/README.md

 - 🔍 Jump to the **previous occurrence** with `Alt+Shift+F`
 - 📊 See match statistics in the status bar (e.g., "Match 3/12 for 'myFunction'")
 - 🔄 Cycle through occurrences automatically - when you reach the end, it loops back to the beginning
+- ⚙️ Configure directories to exclude from search
+- 🔤 Case-insensitive search across all files

 ## 📋 How to Use